plainblack/ving/ving/docs/content/ving-schema.md

 ##### Virtual Props

 These are used to add a child relationship.
+They are virtual because they make no modification to the database table they represent.
 ```js
 {
     type: "virtual",